ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/polygon2segmenation.md

    And the segmentation layer is created by
    ```
     self.add_downsampled_volumes()
     self.add_segmentation_mesh()
    ```

 1. The Cloudvolume module creates:

     1. The segmentation layer viewable in Neuroglancer.
 This is a directory containing a JSON file which has the scales, chunk sizes and directory locations that Neuroglancer needs to display the data.
+This directory is on Birdstore and is then accessible by our web server.